lxRbckl/Project-WS3K/README.md

 ## Project-WS3K
 > Receive a notification when a Discord user begins typing in a Discord server.
+Spring 2021.

 ### Installation
 ```